-The Worcester campus ("UMass Worcester" or the "Worcester Campus") provides general and specialized medical education, engages in a comprehensive program of basic scientific and clinical research and provides graduate level nursing education.
-Located approximately 40 miles west of Boston and 50 miles east of Amherst, the campus is home to the School of Medicine (the "Medical School"), the Graduate School of Biomedical Sciences, the Graduate School of Nursing, a \$250 million research enterprise, public service initiatives for the Commonwealth, and the University Campus hospital of UMass Memorial Health Care, which was formerly the Clinical Services Division of the University.
+The Worcester campus ("UMass Worcester" or the "Worcester Campus") provides general and specialized medical education, engages in a comprehensive program of basic scientific and clinical research and provides graduate level training in the biomedical sciences and nursing.
+Located approximately 40 miles west of Boston and 50 miles east of Amherst, the campus is home to three graduate schools: the School of Medicine (the "Medical School"), the Graduate School of Biomedical Sciences and the Graduate School of Nursing.
+The Worcester Campus also consists of a \$244 million research enterprise, public service entities such as Commonwealth Medicine and

+MassBiologics and the University Campus hospital of UMass Memorial Health Care (formerly the Clinical Services Division of the University) which is the clinical partner of the Medical School.
 Effective March 31, 1998, as enacted by Chapter 163 of the Acts of 1997 of the Commonwealth, the Clinical Services Division of the University and the subsidiaries of a University-related organization, UMASS Health System, were contributed to and merged with and into an independent Massachusetts not-for-profit corporation named UMass Memorial Health Care, Inc. ("UMass Memorial").
 Pursuant to an agreement between the parties, the University's obligations to UMass Memorial are limited to allowing it to remain on the UMass Worcester Campus and to sharing certain capital, operating and shared-services expenses relating to such premises, as more fully described in the notes to the University's financial statements.
-See Appendix C - "Financial Report of the University, including Financial Statements."

 Created in 1962, UMass Worcester provides medical education at an affordable cost to Massachusetts residents and graduate education to science and nursing students, offering incentives to graduates who practice primary care and other medical disciplines in underserved areas in Massachusetts.
-U.S. News ranked the Medical School ninth in primary care education among the nation's accredited medical schools and schools of osteopathic medicine in its 2014 edition of "America's Best Graduate Schools" and 46th among medical schools based on research criteria.
+U.S. News ranked the Medical School fifth in primary care education among the nation's accredited medical schools and schools of osteopathic medicine in its 2015 edition of "America's Best Graduate Schools" and 49th among medical schools based on research criteria.
+The institution remains in the top 25% of U.S. medical schools in National Institutes of Health funding (Blue Ridge Institute for Medical Research), and among the 20 most affordable medical schools in the country (Association of American Medical Colleges).